Overview

 Practical completion

-In December 2014, AGIG reached practical completion of the Wheatstone Ashburton West Pipeline, and in March 2019, Wheatstone domestic gas deliveries began operations.
+AGIG achieved practical completion of the Wheatstone Ashburton West Pipeline in December 2014, with domestic gas deliveries from the Wheatstone plant commencing in 2019.